EDUCATION

 - Referral support for psychosocial or health-related challenges

-Global English Learning (GEL): A Pathway to Empowerment in Nachivayal
+A Pathway to Empowerment in Nachivayal

-Vincentian Social Services, in collaboration with Jesuit Worldwide Learning (JWL), has launched the Global English Learning (GEL) program in Nachivayal, a remote tribal village in Marayoor, Kerala.
-This initiative addresses the deep educational disparities faced by children in this region, where poor infrastructure, economic hardship, and social challenges often force children to travel long distances for basic schooling.
+This initiative addresses the deep educational disparities faced by children in this region, where poor infrastructure, economic hardship, and social challenges often force students to travel long distances for access to basic schooling.

-We remain grateful to JWL, Fr.
-Benny, Vincentian Priests of Marayoor community, SD sisters and Mrs. Helan for their steadfast support in making this dream a reality.
+We extend our sincere gratitude to Jesuit Worldwide Learning (JWL), Fr.
+Benny, the Vincentian Priests of the Marayoor community, the SD Sisters, and Mrs. Helan for their unwavering support in making this initiative possible.

 Sona Lipi